The Supreme Court's Silence: The Power Struggle Behind the Pending Trump Global Tariff Case

 A constitutional crisis triggered by a "Liberation Day".

-The issue is that the word "tariff" never appears in the IEEPA Act.
-The text of the Act authorizes the President to "regulate imports," but does this equate to the "power to lay and collect taxes," a power exclusively vested in Congress?
+The issue is that the word "tariff" never appears in the IEEPA.
+The text of the act authorizes the President to regulate imports, but does this equate to the power to levy taxes, which is vested solely in Congress?
 This is precisely the core of the lawsuit.
-Over a thousand businesses, including Costco and Goodyear Tire, along with 12 states primarily governed by Democrats, have jointly sued the government.
-They accuse the Trump administration of abusing emergency powers, twisting a law designed to address specific, urgent threats into a universal tool for implementing broad trade policies, effectively usurping the taxing power granted to Congress by Article I of the Constitution.
+More than one thousand companies, including Costco and Goodyear Tire, along with 12 states primarily governed by Democrats, have jointly sued the administration.
+They accuse the Trump administration of abusing emergency powers, twisting a law designed to address specific, urgent threats into a universal tool for implementing broad trade policies, thereby effectively usurping the taxing power granted to Congress under Article I of the Constitution.

 The lower court rulings have consistently been unfavorable to the government.
-A three-judge panel of the U.S. Court of International Trade unanimously ruled that Trump did not have the authority to impose such tariffs under the emergency law.
-The judges held that the President, as Commander-in-Chief, does not possess "unbounded power" to impose tariffs under this emergency statute.
-The government subsequently appealed to the Supreme Court, making this case a critical test of the limits of presidential power and the judicial leanings of the Supreme Court.
+A three-judge panel of the U.S. Court of International Trade unanimously ruled that Trump did not have the authority to impose such tariffs under IEEPA.
+The judges held that the president, as commander-in-chief, does not possess unlimited power to impose tariffs under this emergency law.
+The government promptly appealed to the Supreme Court, making this case a crucial test for the boundaries of presidential power and the judicial leanings of the Supreme Court.

 The Mind Maze of Nine Justices: Gauging the Verdict Trend from Oral Arguments